ShailendraYadava86/Encryption-Client/README.md

 "composer require shailendrayadava86/encryption-client:dev-master"

+Note - The mcrypt extension was deprecated in php 7.1 therefore we need to use only openssl in PHP latest version.

 For PHPUnit test folder unittest folder required to  be placed on root directory.
 Command For PHPUnit test of Openssl Encrypt and decrypt Test Execution.